 Bill Gasiamis 44:40

-Tell me about the book and the way that it’s been received by the people that have got a copy of what the, what have been some of the feedback that you’ve had about the book?
+Tell me about the book and the way that it’s been received by the people that have got a copy of it, what has been some of the feedback that you’ve had about the book?

 Bill Gasiamis 45:16